Open-Attestation/documentation-website/docs/verifiable-document/dns-proof.md

 Every OA document's provenance can be verified and traced back to its creator or issuer.
 This is achieved by embedding an `identityProof` property in the document, which serves as a claim for identity.
 During the verification phase, the claim is checked against external records.

+![Example Issuer Identity](/docs/verifiable-document/dns-proof/example.png)

+In this example above, the document's issuer is bound to `demo.openattestation.com`.

 In this guide, we will bind the document issuer's identity to a valid domain name.
 This domain will be displayed as issuer every time the document is rendered in an OA-compliant decentralized renderer.

-![Example Issuer Identity](/docs/verifiable-document/dns-proof/example.png)

-In this example above, the document's issuer is bound to `demo.openattestation.com`.
+We will be inserting a temporary DNS record on our DNS at `sandbox.openattestation.com` so you do not need your own domain to follow the guide.
+If you prefer to use your own domain name for the identity, you may skip the steps involving the CLI and instead read the [DNS Configuration Guide](../advanced/configuring-dns).

+## Creating Temporary DNS Proof with CLI

 With your [document store](/docs/verifiable-document/document-store), run the following command: